 What is AI?
 The Basics Explained

-Artificial intelligence (AI) is the technology that allows machines and software to think, learn, and make decisions—just like humans.
+Artificial intelligence (AI) is the technology that allows machines and software to think, learn, and make decisions, just like humans.
 It powers the virtual assistants on your phone, the chatbots you interact with online, and even self-driving cars.

 AI is not just one technology, but a collection of different techniques and approaches that help computers solve problems, recognize patterns, and improve over time.
+Knowing how can I learn AI is key to understanding the big picture.

 From recommending movies on Netflix to helping doctors diagnose diseases, AI is everywhere.
 In this article, we’ll break down the basics of artificial intelligence, the different types of AI, and how it’s used in business, marketing, and technology today.